Shushsa/docs/docs/ecosystem.md

 governance) of the tokens they have.

-## Q5: "Does having a large validator set decrease the speed of the network?"
+## Q5: Does having a large validator set decrease the speed of the network?
 No, due to the Hub-spoke architecture.
 The settlement layer (Kira Hub) requires large number of validators to ensure the security of all assets in the network.
 Trades do not occur on the Kira Hub, they occur on the exchange zones with smaller validator sets which ensure high throughput.

-## Q6: "What is the tokenomics model at the zone level?
-Do zone validators must also be hub validators?"
+## Q6: What is the tokenomics model at the zone level?
+Do zone validators must also be hub validators?
 Yes, you have to be a hub validator and have associated stake there, otherwise you would not be slashable.
 To be precise, zone validators participate in the 'bonded' Proof of Authority consensus.